charlotte-zhuang/coding-problems/useful-code/python-3.md

         fenwick_tree = cls(len(values))
         # add all elements from values to the tree
         for i, value in enumerate(values):
-            fenwick_tree.set(i, value)
+            fenwick_tree.update(i, value)
         return fenwick_tree

-    def set(self, index: int, value: int) -> None:
+    def update(self, index: int, value: int) -> None:
-        """Sets the value of an index.
+        """Updates the value of an index.

         Args:
-            index (int): The index to set.
-            value (int): The value to set the index to.
+            index (int): The index to be updated. value (int): The value to update the index to.
         """

         dif = value - self.values[index]